 Using these three components, you’ll be able to quickly find the correct spray nozzle size for your PWM application.

-Once you start looking at the charts, just like with conventional spray tips, you want to select a PWM nozzle which falls near the center of the pressure range for your desired droplet size.
+Once you start looking at the charts, just like with conventional spray tips, you want to select a PWM nozzle that falls near the center of the pressure range for your desired droplet size.
 In most cases, this will be between 40 and 70 PSI for the best pattern and droplet size retention.
 However, it’s difficult to suggest the proper droplet size and nozzle type for every application.
 As always, check your chemical labels for proper application droplet size before beginning.

 Sizing Greenleaf PWM Nozzles